 Now that news channels have the ability to split up the screen, we can actually get several news stories at the same time by looking at the scrolling text along the bottom and sometimes at the top as well.
 The split screens also enable broadcasters to insert enticing and highlighted words like “Alert,” “Breaking News,” and “Developing Story.”
 I wonder what they’ll come up with next to entice us to watch their programs.

 Considering how much of the news is bad and how much of it is predictions, opinions, and personal character assassinations why waste your time on it?
 Nothing about it is uplifting, educational, or empowering.
 And it certainly does not enhance your mood, outlook, or mental database.

 Because local news is so heavily concentrated with depressing stories, I never watch it.
 Although there are some stories of value presented by the network world news broadcasts, I never watch them either.
-The only news programs that I watch, but only for the first five minutes, are the network morning news shows like CBS This Morning, Today, or Good Morning America.
-The only news program that I watch completely is CBS News’ Sunday Morning.
-Most of the stories are upbeat and only a tiny portion of the program is devoted to the news.
+The only news programs that I watch, but only for the first 1-4 minutes, are the network morning news shows like CBS This Morning, Today, or Good Morning America.
+The only news program that I watch almost completely is CBS News’ Sunday Morning.
+Nearly all the stories are upbeat and only a tiny portion of the program is devoted to the news.